mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ------------------------------------
 <br>

-1. A "self healing" Cinnamon Desktop implementation using Cinnamenu as the default Menu applet that is made stable enough for commercial deployment ( some panel functions like add and remove can be removed - procedures are below at bottom of page - BE CAREFUL ).<br>
+1. A "self healing" Cinnamon Desktop implementation using Cinnamenu on a single moveable pabel, as the default Menu.
+( Some panel functions like add and remove are to be removed - procedures are below at bottom of page - BE CAREFUL.
+But, nothing is dangerous if done with everything properly considered. ).<br>
 2. When a user toggles hidden files in Nemo, Nemo simply closes and restarts.<br>Not a perfect solution but should keep your office workers from accidentally deleting hidden files.<br>
 3. You can set a limit to the number of workspaces a user may create.<br>
 4. At anytime you can stop pt's (2 & 3 above) by typing into a terminal: killall dbus-monitor.